Rakesh0213/Unlimited-Filter-Bot/README.md

 ### Optional - To set alternate Bot Commmands!
 ( *Add required field as heroku var and give desired command as value.
 You can edit it in sample_config.py also!*)

-* ADD_FILTER_CMD  -  default will be 'add'
+* ADD_FILTER_CMD  -  default will be 'radd'

-* DELETE_FILTER_CMD  -  default will be 'del'
+* DELETE_FILTER_CMD  -  default will be 'rdel'

-* DELETE_ALL_CMD  -  default will be 'delall'
+* DELETE_ALL_CMD  -  default will be 'rdelall'

-* CONNECT_COMMAND  -  default will be 'connect'
+* CONNECT_COMMAND  -  default will be 'rconnect'

-* DISCONNECT_COMMAND  -  default will be 'disconnect'
+* DISCONNECT_COMMAND  -  default will be 'rdisconnect'

 EG;
 ![Vars Eg](https://telegra.ph/file/1f956f3491f2f20a9c1ec.jpg)